MaterializeInc/materialize/doc/user/content/sql/create-sink/kafka.md

 <p style="font-size:14px"><b>Syntax:</b> <code>FORMAT AVRO</code></p>

-When using the Avro format, the value of each Kafka message is an Avro record containing a field for each column of the sink's underlying relation.
+When using the Avro format, the value of each Kafka message is an Avro record containing a field for each column of the sink's upstream relation.
 The names and ordering of the fields in the record match the names and ordering of the columns in the relation.